 This was a romance novel?
 What the ever-loving hell?

-I understand some modern romances don’t end with a HEA, but “happy enough for now,” but that is not what I expect when I read a Harlequin Presents!
-Especially one written long ago in 1995.
+I understand some modern romances don’t end with a HEA but with “happy enough for now,” but that is not what I expect when I read a Harlequin Presents!
+Especially one written long ago, in 1995.

-Dark Fever was Women’s Fiction published as a romance, and I hated it!
+Dark Fever by Charlotte Lamb was “women’s fiction” published as a romance, and I hated it!